Caste War of Yucatán: War breaks out

 The war was rooted in the defense of Santa Cruz Indian communal lands against the expansion of private ownership, which had accompanied the boom in the production of henequen, or agave, an industrial fiber used in rope production.
 After discovering the value of the plant, from 1833, the wealthier Hispanic Yucatecos developed plantations to cultivate it on a large scale.
 Not long after the henequen boom, a boom in sugar production led to more wealth for the upper class.
 They expanded their sugar and henequen plantations by encroaching on Maya communal lands and typically abused their Maya workers by treating them poorly and underpaying them.
 (See also Wikipedia article on Mérida).

 In their correspondence with British Honduras (Belize), rebel Maya leaders cited oppressive taxation as the immediate cause of the war.
 Jacinto Pat, for example, wrote in 1848 that "what we want is liberty and not oppression, because before we were subjugated with the many contributions and taxes that they imposed on us."
 Pat's companion, Cecilio Chi, added in 1849 that promises made by the rebel Santiago Imán, that he was "liberating the Indians from the payment of contributions," was a reason to resist the central government.
 But Imán continued to levy such taxes.

 In June 1847, Méndez learned that a large force of armed Maya with supplies had gathered near Vallodolid at the Culumpich, a property owned by Jacinto Pat, the Maya batab (leader).
 Fearing revolt, Méndez arrested Manuel Antonio Ay, the principal Maya leader of Chichimilá, accused him of planning a revolt, and executed him at the town square of Valladolid.
 Searching for other insurgents, Méndez burned the town of Tepich and repressed its residents.
 In the following months, Méndez forces sacked several Maya towns and engaged in arbitrary executions.

 Cecilio Chi, the Maya leader of Tepich, with Jacinto Pat attacked Tepich on 30 July 1847.
 In reaction to the indiscriminate massacre of Maya that had taken place, Chi ordered that all the non-Maya population be killed.
 By the spring of 1848, the Maya forces had taken over most of the Yucatán, except the walled cities of Campeche and Mérida and the southwest coast.
 In his 1849 letter, Cecilio Chi noted that Santiago Méndez had come to "put every Indian, big and little, to death" but that the Maya had responded in kind.
-He wrote "it has pleased God and good fortune that a much greater portion of them [whites] than of the Indians [have died].
+He wrote "it has pleased God and good fortune that a much greater portion of them [whites, mestizos and allied Indians] than of the Indians [have died]."